madskjeldgaard/rofi-jack/README.md

 ![jack device selection](/jack-device.gif)
 Start jack with the chosen audio device using the rofi menu launcher.

-If jack is already started, it will be restarted using your `~/.jackdrc` but filtered for the chosen device
+If jack is already started, it will be killed (both `jackd` and `jackdbus` will be killed) and then restarted using your `~/.jackdrc` but filtered for the chosen device

 Example
 ```bash